-Are There Any Foods I Can't Eat with the Lap-Band?November 28th, 2011 - Posted to Weight Loss
+Are There Any Foods I Can't Eat with the Lap-Band?

-Because the digestive tract isn't shortened as it is in gastric bypass surgery, this poses no risk to Lap-Band patients.
+Because the digestive tract isn't shortened as it is in gastric bypass surgery, this poses no risk to lap band patients.
 The average lap band surgery cost across the U.S. is around $14,532.

 What Food to Avoid with Lap-Band?

-However, sugary foods are still to be avoided, simply because they work against the weight-loss efforts you are making with the Lap-Band.
+However, sugary foods are still to be avoided simply because they work against the weight-loss efforts you are making with the Lap-Band.
 Sugar is calorie-dense and non-nutritious, and after weight-loss surgery, nutritious, low-calorie foods should be prioritized to encourage success.

-However, tolerating certain foods varies not only from patient to patient, but also based on how quickly you are eating or even on the time of day.
-The best way to avoid any food related problems with the Lap-Band is to eat slowly, chew thoroughly and pay attention to how your body responds.
+However, tolerating certain foods varies not only from patient to patient but also to how quickly you are eating or even on the time of day.
+The best way to avoid any food-related problems with the Lap-Band is to eat slowly, chew thoroughly, and pay attention to how your body responds.
 Keep a food journal to document problem foods.

-About our Weight Loss Program
+About Our Weight Loss Program

 You can schedule an appointment with the dietitian anytime.
-Our staff is here to help with all aspects of post-surgery lifestyle, including nutrition, and are available to answer any questions you may have.
+Our staff is here to help with all aspects of the post-surgery lifestyle, including nutrition, and are available to answer any questions you may have.